Vaesea/platformer-base/README.md

 however, for Mac, I recommend asking someone to test the game for you.

 You can't compile this base for iOS / Android yet.
-This will likely be possible in the future when I add mobile controls.
+This will likely be possible in the future if I add mobile controls.

 ## Credits
 ### Code